Seattle Maritime Accident Attorney

 Important Boating Accident Deadlines

 A Jones Act claim may be confused with a worker’s compensation or Labor and Industries Claims.
-You should consult a Seattle boating accident lawyer immediately to determine filing deadlines and other filing requirements to determine if your claim is one of workers' compensation or one under the Jones Act from which you are entitled to recover maintenance and cure.
+You should consult a Seattle personal injury lawyer immediately to determine filing deadlines and other filing requirements to determine if your claim is one of workers' compensation or one under the Jones Act from which you are entitled to recover maintenance and cure.
 Recreational boating accidents are governed by a myriad of laws including common law negligence, the Rules of the Road governing inland navigable waters, county and state laws, and perhaps municipal laws.
 Often the motor vehicle Rules of the Road are applied by analogy to recreational boating.
 Please consult an attorney for these nuances in the laws governing recreational boating.

 Seattle maritime lawyer Robert Kornfeld handles claims involving the commercial fishing industry, including injured processors, crabbers, ferry drivers, and wrongful death.
 He also takes on recreational boating injury claims.